Jacob’s Well Natural Area

 Protecting the 96 acres of land surrounding Jacob’s Well with conservation easements designed to restore and protect the conservation values of the land in perpetuity means more than just saving the spring.
 By transferring the Jacob’s Well Natural Area to Hays County, we have created new opportunities for public recreational access paired with experiential learning about water and the environment.

-The Jacob’s Well Natural Area project was woven together by David Baker starting as early as 1991, when the Baker family with partner investments purchased the first 25 acres and half of the parcels with access to Jacob’s Well.
-This private stewardship effort continued as he formed the Wimberley Valley Watershed Association and purchased additional parcels, including an RV park, Tennis Center, and flood-prone condos.
-Through massive volunteer projects and private investment, impervious cover was removed and structures were deconstructed.
-Funded by the 2007 the Hays County Parks bond, the official Jacob’s Well Natural Area became a public open space in 2010.
+The Jacob’s Well Natural Area project was woven together by David Baker starting as early as 1991 when the Baker family with partner investments purchased the first 25 acres and half of the parcels with access to Jacob’s Well.
+This private stewardship effort continued as he formed the Wimberley Valley Watershed Association (now known as The Watershed Association) and purchased additional parcels, including an RV park, Tennis Center, and flood-prone condos.
+Through massive volunteer projects and private investment, the impervious cover was removed and structures were deconstructed.
+Funded by the 2007 Hays County Parks bond, the official Jacob’s Well Natural Area became a public open space in 2010.

 Jacob’s Well is an iconic spring of the Texas Hill Country.
 Jacob’s Well is a karst spring flowing from Middle Trinity Aquifer and is the headwaters of Cypress Creek near Wimberley, Texas.
 Cave divers with the Jacob’s Well Exploration Project have mapped over 6,000 feet of underwater passage with a maximum depth of 140 feet.